nology-tech/march-testing/notes/end-to-end-testing/cypress-setup.md

 # Cypress Setup

-Experimenting and exploring end to end testing with [Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress).
+End to end testing with [Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress).

 ## How to add cypress to a project